 8 – Almost everything is dead

 The only things alive in the Dead Sea are bacteria (and a few people floating at the edge, trying to make it look as though they’re reading a newspaper.)
+The high salt content makes it very hard for anything to survive, apart from microscopic organisms and a few specialised aquatic plants.

 9 – It was formed by a rift in the earth’s crust

 Over 3 million years ago, two of the earth’s tectonic plates pulled apart to create the Dead Sea: the African plate on one side, the Arabian plate on the other.
 The resulting rift or graben (the German for ditch) used to connect to what is now known as the Mediterranean Sea.
 Over time, that connection sealed up, leaving the Dead Sea as an inland salt lake.
 Today, the Jordan River flows into the lake at the northern end.
+For those of you interested in such things, there’s more about the Dead Sea history at the end of this article.
+Don’t say I never give you anything!

 10 – It has a secret ingredient